 Bi-Polar Spectrum Disorder

-Bipolar I disorder is the most severe type of bipolar disorder, and is characterized by at least one episode of mania or mixed episode, and one or more episodes of major depression.
+Bipolar I disorder is the most severe type of bipolar disorder and is characterized by at least one episode of mania or mixed episode, and one or more episodes of major depression.
 Mania is a state of elevated or irritable mood, along with increased energy, racing thoughts, decreased need for sleep, grandiosity, and increased risk-taking behavior.
+Mania can lead to hospitalization.
 A mixed episode is a combination of symptoms of mania and depression, such as sadness, hopelessness, irritability, agitation, and restlessness.

 Bipolar II disorder is a milder form of bipolar disorder, and is characterized by at least one episode of hypomania and one or more episodes of major depression.
 Hypomania is similar to mania but is less severe and does not usually lead to significant impairment or hospitalization.
 However, individuals with bipolar II disorder may experience longer periods of depression than hypomania, and may experience more severe depression than those with bipolar I disorder.